VW confirms it’s going all in on electric, starting with new US name: Voltswagen

 The transition will take place over the next few months “at all consumer touch points,” said Kimberley Gardiner, senior vice president of brand marketing for Voltswagen of America, in a statement.
 “This is an exciting moment for us, and we have been working through every avenue to make the transition clear, consistent, seamless and fun for all.”

-The automaker noted that “volts are the derived units for electric potential between two points, according to a statement.
-“The new name and branding symbolize the highly-charged forward momentum Voltswagen has put in motion, pursuing a goal of moving all people point-to-point with EVs.”
+On Monday, an incomplete version of the rebrand announcement was accidentally posted on VW’s website, then disappeared, prompting social media speculation on whether the name change was simply an April Fools’ Day prank.
+But VW confirmed the switch-over in a Tuesday statement, noting that “volts are the derived units for electric potential between two points,” and that the new name and branding “symbolize the highly-charged forward momentum Voltswagen has put in motion, pursuing a goal of moving all people point-to-point with EVs.”

-An incomplete version of the announcement was accidentally posted on VW’s website Monday, letting some air out of the surprise.
-To preserve the brand’s heritage, the automaker will keep using its classic, dark blue VW logo for gas-powered vehicles and light blue for electric ones, which will also bear a “Voltswagen” exterior badge.

 By 2030, Volkswagen expects electric vehicles to make up 70 percent of its European sales and roughly half of its sales in the U.S. and China, according to CNBC.